BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Processing and Compilation of Training Datasets

 The SSS records intensities of the acoustic backscatter in a series of parallel swaths of data, stacking successive swaths on top of each other as the AUV continues scanning lines along its direction of motion.
 The so formed acoustic waterfalls can, however, get too large to be processed in a single pass for each transect of the survey.
 Therefore, these waterfalls are usually partitioned in batches of certain lines in order to generate smaller tiles, each with a certain degree of overlap along-track and across-track so as to maintain continuity of information.
 Each tile can then be treated as an independent input to the classification algorithm and the results can be merged back into a coherent waterfall \citep{rtseg, dcnet, burguera, convit}.

-In order to generate the datasets presented in this work, the waterfalls from all surveyed sectors were partitioned in batches of \num{384} pings to generate tiles of size $384\times384$, with a \SI{192}{px} overlap along-track and across-track.
-This yielded over \num{950000} tiles. \figref{fig:sss_tiles} depicts some examples of these tiles.
+In order to generate the datasets presented in this work, the waterfalls from all surveyed sectors were partitioned in batches of 384 pings to generate tiles of size $384\times384$, with a 192\,\unit{px} overlap along-track and across-track.
+This yielded over 950000 tiles.
+Figure~\ref{fig:sss_tiles} depicts some examples of these tiles.
 This large volume of unlabelled data can be leveraged for self-supervised pre-training of classification models, thereby serving as a strong proxy to learn semantically meaningful embeddings of the input.
 For supervised fine-tuning, we similarly partitioned the corrected segmentation masks obtained from the transferred annotations.
-This resulted in a approximately \num{36000} tiles with corresponding pixel-wise annotated ground truth, of which about \num{30000} were designated to the training set, while about \num{7000} were reserved for the test set. \figref{fig:segmentation_masks} illustrates some examples of the data.
+This resulted in a approximately 36000 tiles with corresponding pixel-wise annotated ground truth, of which about 30000 were designated to the training set, while about 6000 were reserved for the test set.
+Figure~\ref{fig:segmentation_masks} illustrates some examples of the data.